Permanent food service business permit

 Before you start, please review the Food Service Plan Submittal Tip Sheet.

 When changing ownership of an existing food establishment, the original owner does not receive a refund or any proration of permit fees and the new owner must apply for a permit to operate.

-Note: If you are renewing an existing food business permit (with no changes to ownership, facility, or menu,) you may do so using our online services portal.
-Food establishment permits can be paid online now.
+If you are renewing an existing food business permit (with no changes to ownership, facility, or menu,) you may do so using our online services portal.

 Step 1: Permanent food service plan guide